Odyssey Number Five

 Odyssey Number Five is the fourth studio album by the Australian rock band Powderfinger, produced by Nick DiDia and released on 4 September 2000 by Universal Music.
 It won the 2001 ARIA Music Award for Highest Selling Album, Best Group and Best Rock Album.
-The album was the band's shortest yet, focusing on social, political, and emotional issues that had appeared in prior works, especially Internationalist.
+The album is the band's shortest yet, focusing on social, political, and emotional issues that had appeared in prior works, especially Internationalist.

 The album produced four singles.
 The most successful, "My Happiness", reached #4 on the ARIA Singles Chart, won the 2001 ARIA Music Award for "Single of the Year", and topped Triple J's Hottest 100 in 2000.
 The album also featured "These Days", which topped Triple J's Hottest 100 in 1999.
-The album was also ranked at number 1 in Triple J's Hottest 100 Australian Albums of All Time poll in 2011.
+The album ranked at number 1 in Triple J's Hottest 100 Australian Albums of All Time poll in 2011.

 Many critics lauded the album as Powderfinger's best work, one stating that the album was "the Finger's Crowning Glory"; however, others were critical of the "imitation" contained in the album.
 Overall, the album won five ARIA Music Awards in 2001 and was certified platinum seven times, and earned an eighth in 2004.
-Odyssey Number Five was Powderfinger's first album to chart in the United States, and the band extensively toured North America to promote its release.
+Odyssey Number Five was Powderfinger's first album to chart in the United States, as well as the most successful to chart in the U.S. and the band extensively toured North America to promote its release.